Requests for Reauthorization of Faculty Positions and Proposals for New Positions

 - The importance of the particular subject matter in the College’s curriculum as a whole, including the potential contribution to distribution requirements and/or to existing interdisciplinary programs as well as the relationship to course offerings in other departments;

-- The role that the position would play in satisfying student interest in the subject matter, either by maintaining existing offerings in which there is substantial student interest or by providing improved access to over-enrolled subjects; and
+- The role that the position would play in satisfying and generating student interest in the subject matter, either by maintaining existing offerings in which there is substantial student interest or by providing improved access to over-enrolled subjects; and

 - The capacity of the position to reduce chronically heavy teaching loads and/or to reduce course size in the department or program.

-I encourage chairs and program directors to be in touch with me to discuss anticipated requests and related questions.
+I encourage chairs and program directors to be in touch with the Dean to discuss anticipated requests and related questions.
 On behalf of all the members of CEP, let me thank you and your colleagues for the time devoted to the preparation of these requests.
 The articulation of departmental and program priorities in these proposals is essential to our ability to think institutionally and to plan for the future.